Challenge. Enrich. Inspire

 - Oxford Young Ambassadors scheme

 Tailor made programmes of study are designed for each year group and centre around their respective challenges, decisions and needs.
 This varies from seminar support on the option process for year 8 to GCSE revision skills and information on choosing universities for Year 11.
 Equally, members are encouraged to take on active roles in the school community and are given access to enrichment and aspiration events.
-Further information can be found here.

 The Ulysses Programme provides bespoke challenge and support to the most academically able students in each year group.
 The support is tailored towards the needs of each year group and aims to increase aspiration and aid progress.